mdacach/autonomous_driving/README.md

 # autonomous_driving

 This repository contains code from an old University Assignment on Concurrency.
-We represent a road with multiple intersections, where cars must wait for their appropriate turn.
+We represent a road with multiple intersections, where cars must wait for their turn.
-No unnecessary waiting is done, cars will always go as soon as possible, if the road is secure (no chance for collision).
+There is no unnecessary waiting; cars will always go as soon as possible as long as the road is secure (no chance for collision).
-The waiting is solved through Java's Semaphores: each car acquires and releases the appropriates semaphores in the appropriate time.
+The waiting is solved through Java's Semaphores: each car acquires and releases the appropriate semaphores at the proper time.
-Note that some intersections require multiple Semaphores, and the procedure is not straight-forward.
+Note that some intersections require multiple Semaphores, and the procedure is not straightforward (check development notes at the bottom).

 ### Disclaimer:
-I've unfortunately lost the development git history, so it starts with the full working code.
+I've unfortunately lost the development git history, so it starts with the complete working code.
-Some refactoring was done to make the code somewhat better, but I am neither a GUI nor Java developer, so I don't think this code is of particular quality.
+I did some slight refactoring to improve the code somewhat, but I am neither a GUI nor Java developer, so I don't think this code is of any great quality.

 ### Showcase videos
-I am not sure how easy it is to run the project, although it uses Maven, so here is some showcasing.
+Although it uses Maven, I am not sure how easy it is to run the project, so here are some videos for showcasing.

-Cars are represented by squares, and each route is the road's part with respective main color.
+Squares represent cars, and each route is the road's part with its respective primary color.
 There are clockwise and counter-clockwise routes.

 All cars at slow speed: